Welcome to today's edition of the Rush 24-7 podcast.

 Well, that's true.

-And Clinton does leave a path of destruction, or he did too.
+Clinton does leave a path of destruction, or he did too.

 Clinton, I mean, Clinton destroyed people's lives.

-And Obama here is uh doing the same.
+And Obama here is doing the same.

-Well, but but I I firmly believe I believe the president's elect when he says he had nothing to do with this.
+I firmly believe I believe the president's elect when he says he had nothing to do with this.

-Uh, and he knew nothing about this.
+And he knew nothing about this.

-Um, he said that.
+I mean, he said that.

 Meanwhile, there's a story here from CBS Chicago.

-Some question Blagoevich's mental health.
+Some question Blagojevich's mental health.

-Well, we think he's nuts.
+Chicago resident Meg Olson, well, we think he's nuts.

-Could it be, asks Jim Williams of Chicago Eyeball News, CBS 2.
+Could it be, asks Jim Williams of Chicago Eyeball News, CBS2.

 She does not see any signs of mental illness in the public blogo, but she does believe he has sociopathic traits.

-We're just talking about traits here.
+We're just talking about traits here, she says.

-She says, we're not talking about full-blown diagnosis.
+We're not talking about full-blown diagnosis.

 But certainly there's the same sense of entitlement, the same sense of thinking I'm superior.